sahilbishnoi26/RAG-Chatbot-1.0/README.md

-# RAG-GPT: Retrieval Augmented generation (RAG) chatbot using OpenAI GPT Model, Langchain, ChromaDB, and Gradio
+# RAG-Chatbot-v1

-**RAG-GPT** supports both PDFs and Docs.
+RAG-GPT: Retrieval Augmented generation (RAG) chatbot using OpenAI GPT Model, Langchain, ChromaDB, and Gradio

 **The chatbot offers versatile usage through three different methods:**
 1. **Offline Documents**: Engage with documents that you've pre-processed and vectorized.
 These documents can be seamlessly integrated into your chat sessions.